 - Tights must be plain, black and opaque.

-- Plain black, leather or leather look (not canvas) flat shoes or ankle boots.
+- Plain black, leather or leather look (not canvas) flat shoes or ankle boots with black laces.
 No sandals, trainers, logos or branding.
 For example, any ‘Kickers’ tabs should be cut off.

 - A black kameez can be worn in addition to the rest of the uniform, where required.
 A hijab can also be worn.